GeoEngineering Research Group (GRG)

 Areas of expertise

 The GeoEngineering Research Group (GRG) is an advanced collaborative research lab in Carleton University’s Department of Civil and Environmental Engineering.
 The purpose of this group is furthering knowledge of geotechnical and geoenvironmental engineering, through the development of collaborative research projects, with an emphasis on interacting with industry.
-We are involved in wide range of challenging research in different areas of soil mechanics, foundation engineering, geoenvironmental engineering, permafrost engineering, municipal and mine waste management, soil and foundation dynamics, earthquake engineering and urban geotechnical engineering.
-We also study the geotechnical implications of climate change, develop soil and foundation improvement techniques for seismic design, and investigate geo-hazard mitigation techniques.
+The team is involved in wide range of challenging research in different areas of soil mechanics, foundation engineering, geoenvironmental engineering, permafrost engineering, municipal and mine waste management, soil and foundation dynamics, earthquake engineering and urban geotechnical engineering.
+They also study the geotechnical implications of climate change, develop soil and foundation improvement techniques for seismic design, and investigate geo-hazard mitigation techniques.

 Research services